AashrayAnand/shray_fyi/content/2025-07-25-refresh-vm-1/index.md

 I wanted to quickly write up some notes about virtual memory at a high level as I was looking into how the linux ```mprotect``` interface works, for modifying the memory access protection level for specific areas of a process's virtual memory.

-This originally came up when I was looking into the write-up [here](https://stackoverflow.com/questions/18986264/mprotect-on-a-mmap-ed-shared-memory-segment), which does a good job of explaining why ```mprotect``` will not affect shared-memory access for all processes that memory map a shared memory segment, and instead only will apply on the process which applies the ```mprotect```.
+This originally came up when I was looking into this [stack overflow discussion](https://stackoverflow.com/questions/18986264/mprotect-on-a-mmap-ed-shared-memory-segment), which does a good job of explaining why ```mprotect``` will not affect shared-memory access for all processes that memory map a shared memory segment, and instead only will apply on the process which applies the ```mprotect```.

 Ulrich Drepper's ["What Every Programmer Should Know About Memory"](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf) is a dense, but invaluable reference to deeply understand what I briefly describe here.

 ## Introduction to Virtual Memory

 Virtual memory is a memory management technique that provides an abstraction of the storage resources available to a program.
 It maps memory addresses used by a program, called virtual addresses, into physical addresses in computer memory.

 Key benefits of virtual memory include:

 - Process isolation
 - Efficient memory utilization
 - Ability to use more memory than physically available through paging